Date: 28 Dec 1992

 Steven Clark went missing on 28 December 1992.

-In September 2020 two people were arrested on suspicion of his murder.
+In September 2020 his parents were arrested on suspicion of his murder, however, they were later released without charge on 16 February 2021.

 It was initially thought that the last sighting of him was at 3pm in Saltburn when he entered some toilets.
 However, in September 2020, following certain developments and the arrest of the two people, his parents, it was considered that the last sighting of him was as he was walking along High Street towards Marske square towards The Ship Inn at about 3.45pm, before it got dark.

-He had earlier been to the Rathbone Society in Redcar where he worked to support people with disabilities.
+He had earlier been to the Rathbone Society in Redcar where he worked to support people with disabilities and where he later made a video which was released shortly after in a bid to find him.
+The video was later re-released in December 2020.

 After he vanished it was noted that his personal belongings, including his wallet, glasses and watch, were still in his home in Marske, near Redcar.